Ringling Bros. Center for Elephant Conservation is Working Toward a

 “At Ringling Bros., we’re all about entertaining families and giving back to the communities where we perform every week.
 In addition to the financial contributions made by Feld Entertainment and the Ringling Bros.
 Children’s Fund, we will be bringing our performers directly to the hospitals to entertain families who aren’t able to make it to the show,” said Alana Feld, Executive Vice President of Feld Entertainment and producer of Ringling Bros. and Barnum & Bailey.”

 “Cancer affects so many families across this country, and unfortunately it’s becoming more common, especially among children.
-That’s why we’re so excited about this new funding effort and hopeful that Dr. Schiffman’s research will lead to a new treatment for pediatric cancer and beyond,” added Juliette Feld, Executive Vice President and
+That’s why we’re so excited about this new funding effort and hopeful that Dr. Schiffman’s More Elephants, Less Cancer research will lead to a new treatment for pediatric cancer and beyond,” added Juliette Feld, Executive Vice President and

 producer for Feld Entertainment.